 As specified in the Discovery section, the Participant or RTPS Participant has a series of meta-data endpoints for use during the discovery process.
-It is possible to create a custom listener that listens to the Endpoint Discovery Protocol meta-data.
+The participant listener interface includes methods which are called each time a Publisher or a Subscriber is discovered.
 This allows you to create your own network analysis tools.